SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 Go to [http://localhost:3000](http://localhost:3000) to play around!

+## Step 12.5 Resolving bundler problems

+With OSX Mavericks, you may encounter an error installing the libv8 gem.
+This can be solved by using the system v8 library rather than compiling from scratch, as happens by default.
+To do so, use this command, replacing the version below with the one displayed in the error message from bundler:

+    gem install libv8 -v 3.16.14.3 -- --with-system-v8

 ## Step 13.
 Other things you could think about installing

 ImageMagick, used by Spree to create and manipulate images: